brus041/Logistic_Regression_VS_Random_Forest/README.md

 # Supervised_ML_Challenge
+This project involved using a 2019 loan data set as the training set in order to apply a classifier on a 2020 loan data set.
+Logistic regression was put up against a random forest classifier after preprocessing the original data.

+The results of the code are found below!

 Unscaled Logistic Regression: \
 Best Scores during parameter tuning gave .704 for training and .58 for testing data. \
 \